anyblockanalytics/thegraph-allocation-optimization/README.md

 6. **subgraph-list**: utilizes the provided list in config.json as subgraphs that should be considered for the optimization.
 7. **blacklist**: tells the script to ignore the blacklisted subgraphs in config.json.
 We will try to keep this as up-to-date as possible.
 For the newest information on failed subgraphs, please check the Graph Protocol Discord server.
+8. **threshold_interval**: You can set the threshold calculation basis to either 'daily' or 'weekly' rewards.
+   (Default is 'daily').
 ## Tech-Stack and Functioning

 ### Tech-Stack